hetalang/heta-parser/README.md

 # Heta parser

-Parsing of Heta language code in JavaScript.
+Parsing of the Heta language code in JavaScript.

 *This is part of [Heta project](https://hetalang.github.io/) project.*